 Assignments are due at the beginning of the class on the due date listed.
-Late assignments (within 24 hours) will be penalized with a 10% deduction of the final paper grade.
-Assignments submitted beyond 24 hours of the due date will not be accepted.
 If you anticipate handing in an assignment late, please consult with your instructor beforehand.
+10% per day will be deducted for late assignments.

 Missed Exams/Quizzes/Labs etc.